Test rules eased on Virginia doctors, nursing home residents

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.

-Virginia’s public schools and about 20 percent of the state’s licensed day cares are closed.
+Virginia’s public schools and about 20% of the state’s licensed day cares are closed.
 Northam warned that owners of movie theaters, gyms and other establishments subject to a 10-customer cap set in an emergency order can face misdemeanors and the loss of their business licenses if they don’t comply.

 Attorney General Mark Herring issued an opinion late Friday making clear that Virginia law lets local governments and other public bodies conduct meetings electronically when a meeting’s purpose is to address an emergency.